Ikea Mouse House Hack - Part 3 - Wallpapering the house

 On the top floor I added some panelling.
 This is widely available on sites like Etsy - just search for 'dolls house tongue and grove panel'.
 It usually comes in plain white but you easily paint it using artist acrylic paint in a shade to complement your existing decor.

-So that's the house built and decorated.
-Now comes the fun part - furnishing it with lots of beautiful Maileg furniture!
+So that's the house built, painted and decorated.
+Now comes the fun part - furnishing it with lots of our beautiful Maileg furniture!